cortexjs-legacy/the-handbook-of-cortex/instructions/about_cortexjson.md

 ## main
-The entry point of a package, it's modules.exports will be returned when calling `require('packageName')`.
+The entry point of a package, it's modules.exports will be returned when calling `require(packageName)`.

 ## entries
 Cotex supports multiple entries(See Chapter 2.1 for details).
 All matching files will be treated as an entry when built, and you can load them using `facade` or `require.async`